zackforbing/ruby-submissions/1508/module_4_assignments/ideabox2.0/ross_edfort.md

 Yes, I was able to complete all of the base functionality

 ### Which extensions, if any, did you complete?
-I completed the inline editing extension
+I completed the inline editing extension and the sort extension

 ![IdeaBox Demo](images/edfort_idea_box.gif)
 # Code Quality